AnthonyRaborn/ShortForm/README.md

 ##  [1,]      1      1
 ```

 A similar example can be found in the `antcolony.mplus` function, but requires you to have a valid Mplus installation on the computer.
-It took a total of 5.01 minutes to run this example.
+It took a total of 5.93 minutes to run this example.

 ### Tabu Search Algorithm

+This example demonstrates how to use the Tabu search for model specification searches when the original model may be misspecified in some way.

 ``` r
 start.time.Tabu <- Sys.time()